objectified/vdist/README.md

     * `git_directory(path=path, branch=branch)`: this source type uses a git checkout in a local directory to build the project from; it checks out the supplied branch before building

 ### Optional arguments:
+- `name` :: the name of the build; this does not do anything in the build process itself, but is used in e.g. logs; when omitted, the build name is a sanitized combination of the `app`, `version` and `profile` arguments
 - `build_deps` :: a list of build time dependencies; these are the names of the OS packages that need to be present on the build machine before setting up and building the project
 - `runtime_deps` :: a list of run time dependencies; these names are given to the resulting OS package as dependencies, so that they act as prerequisites when installing the final OS package
 - `fpm_args` :: any extra arguments that are given to [fpm](https://github.com/jordansissel/fpm) when the actual package is being built